Norman Rowsell

-Norman Rowsell (July 1855, Lambeth, England - 14 April 1919, Coonoor, India) was an Englishman who was one of the first tea planters in British Ceylon.
+Norman Rowsell (July 1855 – 14 April 1919) was an Englishman who was one of the first tea planters in British Ceylon.
 He was also a well known sportsman and became the first Ceylon Labour Commissioner.

 Biography

 Norman Rowsell was born in Lambeth, England in July 1855, the son of Benjamin Rowsell (1820-1886) and Sarah née Norman (1821-1903).

 Rowsell received his education at Queen Elizabeth's Grammar School, Faversham.
 In 1880, at the age of 25, he left England and travelled to Ceylon, where he settled near Dickoya and managed the Abbotsleigh Estate, which was owned by C. J. Braine, until 1904.
 In 1883 19 acres at Abbotsleigh were used for the new crop, tea, while 209 acres were used for coffee and cinnamon.
 Norman was simultaneously managing an estate called Florence for J. M. Robertson and Co and had previously managed an estate in Battalgalla.

 Norman married Florence Henrietta Congreve and they had three children in Ceylon.
 Their second child Maud Esme married her second cousin Cecil Ralph Townshend Congreve at Coimbatore in 1911.

 In 1904 the Planter's Association of Ceylon established a Coast Agency called the Ceylon Labour Commission at Tiruchirappalli (formerly Trichinopoly) in India.
 Norman was the first to manage the office, the objective of which was to assist the immigration of Tamil labourers for the Ceylon tea plantations.
 When the Commission was started, it was funded in part by the Government of Ceylon, as well as by planters, but later the plantation owners took over all costs.
 Norman was assisted by a number of Indian and European aides in his duties, one of whom, appointed in 1911, was John Still, the author of Jungle Tide.

-Rowsell died in 1919 at Coonoor of kidney disease.
+Rowsell died in 1919 at Coonoor, India of kidney disease.
 He had been visiting his daughter, Esme, and son in law at their home, Blair Atholl, which is now a hotel, Wallwood garden.